Patient's Rights & Responsibilities

 - Arrive as scheduled for appointments and to notify University Health Services in advance in case of canceled appointments.

-- Provide full information about your illness or health problem and any medication including over-the-counter products and dietary supplements and any allergies or sensitivities to ensure proper evaluation and treatment.
+- Provide full information about your illness or health problem to ensure proper evaluation and treatment.

 - Ask sufficient questions to ensure understanding of your illness or problem, as well as your provider’s recommendations for continuing care.

-- Either carry out treatment, discharge instructions and education recommendations, or accept responsibility for the outcome.
+- Either carry out treatment and education recommendations, or accept responsibility for the outcome.

 - Communicate with your health care provider if your condition does not follow the expected course.

 - Make payment or arrangement for payment of services.